Alex0vSky/TinySynapticsScroll/README.md

 The application allows you to use two-finger scrolling on __the Synaptics touchpad__.

 ## Features
-Written in order to minimize the amount of memory consumed by the process.
+- Written in order to minimize the amount of memory consumed by the process.
-Inside it is a __COM client__ interacting with the __SynCOM.dll__ library.
 > Publication of a home pet project.

 ## Requirements